What is a Zombie Company?

 External Risks to a Zombie Company

 A sudden change in the business or economic environment can kill zombie companies.
-If the economy strengthens, companies that are more successful can quickly take advantage of the opportunities and leave zombie companies behind.
-Unable to take advantage of these opportunities, consumer demand for their products or services will decrease and zombie companies will eventually encounter significant trouble competing with other companies.
+If the economy strengthens, companies that are more successful can quickly take advantage of the opportunities and leave these companies behind.
+Unable to take advantage of these opportunities, consumer demand for their products or services will decrease and the companies will eventually encounter significant trouble competing with other companies.

 As the existence of zombie companies depends on creditors, a hike in interest rates will wipe out a significant number of zombie firms.
 The cost of debt will increase and the companies will be unable to meet their interest obligations.